top of page

 Stains not only change the board’s aesthetic appeal but also play a crucial role in ensuring your text stands out.
 By tailoring the wood tone, making it lighter or darker, you can fine-tune contrast levels and ensure the board has clear, easy-to-read lettering.

 Have a look at our wood types and stains page which has examples of the most popular text and wood colour choices.
-This will help give an idea of what colour text is most readable on what colour wooden board
+This will help give an idea of what colour text is most readable on what colour stain.

 Acrylic honours boards are increasing in popularity due to their modern look and, possibly, the lower price when compared to wood.

-Acrylic boards can have films applied to the rear of the panel which either change the colour of the board or provide a special effect like an etched glass finish.
+Acrylic boards can have coloured or special effect films applied to the rear which either change the background colour of the board or provide a special effect like an etched glass finish.

-They're typically mounted on the wall using barrel fixings, easily fixed by the majority of people.
+Acrylic honours boards are typically mounted on the wall using barrel fixings, easily fixed by the majority of people with just a drill and screw driver.

 Key points of consideration.

-Modern honours board choice giving a glass like appearance
+• Modern honours board look which gives a glass like appearance

-The boards have text applied to the front, making them easy to update.
+• The boards have text applied to the front, making them easy to update by customers.

-There are a number of boards on our acrylic honours board gallery which we've made, and we hope these give you ideas and inspiration.
+• There are a number of boards on our 'examples of acrylic honours boards' page which we hope give you ideas and inspiration.

 How Big Should the Honours Board Be?